KostasKoutrou/kostaskoutrou.github.io/_posts/proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 4. Installing QEMU agent so that Proxmox will be able to read the IP address assigned to the VM
 5. Auto-start the QEMU agent service

-After applying the above configurations manually to the OPNSense VM, the configuration of the machine was exported to a file `config.xml`.
+After applying the above configurations manually to the OPNSense VM, the configuration of the machine was exported to a file `config.xml`, which can be found [here](https://github.com/KostasKoutrou/kostas-seclab/blob/master/packer/opnsense/conf/config.xml)

 <img alt="image" src="https://github.com/user-attachments/assets/163b3fef-0b37-4b4d-8afe-c9cc63b4a9af" />

 This config.xml file contains all the information required for a VM ready to be used by Terraform.

-The idea is to use the config.xml and import it on a new OPNSense VM by utilizing its "Configuration Importer" feature, where during boot time you can select to import a config.xml file from an external drive (in this case a CD created by Packer containing the above exported `config.xml`).
+The idea is to use the `config.xml` and import it on a new OPNSense VM by utilizing its "Configuration Importer" feature, where during boot time you can select to import a config.xml file from an external drive (in this case a CD created by Packer containing the above exported `config.xml`).

 The packer template can be found under the [project's repository](https://github.com/KostasKoutrou/kostas-seclab/blob/master/packer/opnsense/opnsense.pkr.hcl), and is also presented below, with several comments to explain how it works: